The LeanMan Lean Manufacturing Simulation KitsThe LeanMan

 Recommended class size is at least 10 hands-on participants, but varies with the flow method being simulated.
 There are two Heijunka flow simulations provided.
 The facilitator is then encouraged to build upon these examples by using the techniques described in the Leveling the Waves presentation and in the Facilitators Guide to run a third simulation using a toss of a die to randomly build one of 6 models.

-Also on the CD is The Learning to See the Waste presentation which provides a short 2-step exercise perfect for management and customers who want an introduction to the WOW of Lean.
+Also on the USB drive is The Learning to See the Waste presentation which provides a short 2-step exercise perfect for management and customers who want an introduction to the W O W of Lean.
 Laminated presenter’s guide with 8.5 x 5.5 placemat instruction set is included.

 FACILITATOR NOTES